Ty Wood

-Career
+Biography

 Wood is from Winnipeg, Manitoba, and currently resides in Vancouver.
 Wood made his film debut in 2002, having a role in the movie Hell on Heels: The Battle of Mary Kay playing the younger version of R.H.
 Thomson's character, Richard Rogers.

-Soon after, he had a role in the television movie On Thin Ice as Nate Kilmer.
+In 2003, he had a role in the television movie On Thin Ice as Nate Kilmer.
 In 2005, Wood would be seen in the feature film, The Big White alongside Robin Williams, the same year he was seen in the television series, The Collector in the episode "The Mother" as well as a television movie, Vinegar Hill.

 In 2007, he had a role in the television movie, Maneater as Roy Satterly.
 Wood can be seen in the 2008 film The Lazarus Project.
 He currently attends school in Canada.

 In 2009, Wood had a role in the film The Haunting in Connecticut as Billy Campbell, winning Young Artist Awards for Best Performance in a Feature Film Supporting Young Actor for his performance.

+In 2012, Wood was cast as Matt Norman in the Hallmark Channel movie The Christmas Heart, which was released on the Hallmark Channel on December 2, 2012 and stars Teri Polo, Paul Essiembre and Cruise Brown.

+From 2014 to 2015, Wood took on a recurring role in the drama series When Calls the Heart, in which he played the supporting role as Wyatt Weaver, where he won a Joey Award for Young Ensemble Cast in a Dramatic Series.
+In 2015, Wood took on a supporting role in the comedy family film Liar, Liar, Vampire which was directed by Vince Marcello, starring Rahart Adams, Brec Bassinger and Tiera Skovbye.

+In 2016, Wood appeared on the second and third seasons of the educational comedy series Project Mc2, in which he played the supporting role as Justin Clarke.
+On the same year, Wood appeared in the television film Unleashing Mr. Darcy as Joe Markham.